Ematrion/rstt/README.md

 RSTT is meant for science and simulation based research in the context of competition.
 Whenever possible code is based on peer reviewed publication and cite the sources.

-The following papers can be good read to start a journey in the field:
+The following papers are great start for journey in the field:

 - [Anu Maria](https://dl.acm.org/doi/pdf/10.1145/268437.268440) [[1]](#1), covers steps to follow and pitfalls to avoid in simulation based research.
-- [D. Aldous](https://www.stat.berkeley.edu/~aldous/Papers/me-Elo-SS.pdf) [[2]](#2) presents base models in the context of sport competition and introduce research questiions.
-Several classes and features of RSTT are implemetion from this paper.
+- [D. Aldous](https://www.stat.berkeley.edu/~aldous/Papers/me-Elo-SS.pdf) [[2]](#2) presents base models in the context of sport competition and introduce research questions.
+Several features of RSTT are based on it.
 - [S. Tang & Cie](https://arxiv.org/pdf/2502.10985) [[3]](#3) Is a recent example of reseach.
 It uses synthetic dataset to provide insight about observations in real game data set.